redieight/alx-low_level_programming/0x09-static_libraries/README.md

-0. A library is not a luxury but one of the necessities of life mandatory Create the static library libholberton.a containing all the functions listed
-below:

-1. Without libraries what have we?
-We have no past and no future mandatory Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+libmy.a: Is a static library for this project directory create_static_lib.sh: is a script that creates a static library called liball.a from all the .c files that are in the current directory. main.h: Is a prototype header file for this project directory.